Formation of Cavity-Polaritons via High-Order Van Hove Singularities: Key Results

 \section{Key Results}

 The scenario considered here is illustrated in Fig.~\ref{fig:sketch}.
-Photons confined within a cavity are coupled to the excitations of a crystalline material [see panel (a)].
-These excitations have the band structure depicted in panel (b).
-As explained in the introduction, in order to maximize energy shifts by keeping the absorption negligible, we consider the case where the density of states associated with the material's bands is large above a gap {of size \(E_g\) and vanishes immediately below it, as shown for example by the blue solid curve in panel (c) of Fig.~\ref{fig:sketch}.
-Therefore, a photon with frequency \(\omega \lesssim E_g\) interacting with particle-hole excitations with a coupling strength \(g\), simultaneously experiences no absorption (as it cannot excite a particle into the conduction band) and a finite energy shift due to the hybridization with the virtual excitations.
-As anticipated in the introduction, in order to increase the energy shift experienced by the photon without increasing the absorption, we consider to increase the density of states—referred to in the context of interband transitions as the JDOS— of the excitations in the material.
-Instead of reducing the dimensionality of the latter, we propose to tailor the shape of the bands around the gap to increase the order of the VHS~\cite{grosso2013solid} in the JDOS, implementing a HOVHS.
+Photons confined within a cavity are coupled to particle-hole excitations of a crystalline material [see panel (a)].
+These excitations correspond to interband transitions in the band structure depicted in panel (b).
+As explained in the introduction, in order to maximize energy shifts by keeping the absorption negligible, we consider the case where the density of states associated with the interband excitations, namely the JDOS, is large above a gap of size \(E_g\) and vanishes immediately below it, as shown for example by the blue solid curve in panel (c) of Fig.~\ref{fig:sketch}.
+Therefore, a photon with frequency \(\omega \lesssim E_g\) interacting with vertical interband particle-hole excitations at quasi-momentum $\bm{k}$ with a light-matter coupling strength \(g(\bm{k})\) simultaneously experiences no absorption (as it cannot excite a particle into the conduction band) and a finite energy shift due to hybridization with the virtual excitations.
+As anticipated in the introduction, in order to increase the energy shift experienced by the photon without increasing the absorption, we consider to increase the JDOS of the excitations in the material.
+Instead of reducing the dimensionality of the latter, we propose to tailor the shape of the bands around the gap to increase the order of the VHS in the JDOS, implementing a HOVHS.
 With this goal in mind, we identify a band-insulating phase on a checkerboard lattice, which gives rise to a new type of HOVHS, corresponding to a $\log(\omega-E_g)/\sqrt{\omega-E_g}$ divergence in the JDOS at the band gap [see \cref{fig:sketch}(c)].
-This HOVHS is generated from the dispersion of the bands near the $\text{M}$ point, which is quartic along the $\Gamma\text{M}$ direction within the Brillouin Zone (BZ), and remains flat along the edges of the BZ, as illustrated in panel (b) of \cref{fig:sketch} (blue solid line).
-This deviates from the standard 2D parabolic case (red dashed line), which instead presents only an ordinary step-like VHS in the JDOS at the gap.
+In this case, the critical quasi-momentum \(\bm{k}^*\) coincides with the \(\mathrm{M}\) point of the Brillouin zone (BZ).
+The HOVHS is generated by the dispersion of the bands near this point, which is quartic along the $\Gamma\text{M}$ direction within the BZ, and remains flat along its edges, as illustrated in panel (b) of \cref{fig:sketch} (blue solid line).
+This deviates from the standard 2D parabolic case (red dotted line), which instead presents only an ordinary step-like VHS in the JDOS at the gap.